satoshi-hayakawa/kernel-quadrature/README.md

 Text files provide the average squared worst-case error, its sample standard deviation, and average runtime for each method.
 Note that due to the log plot in y-axis, when making the corresponding graphs, we are taking the average and standard deviation of their logarithms, so the values in the text files are not directly used in plotting the results.

-- `{3Dnet,PPlant}_Gaussian_t50.{pdf,txt}` provide results for the correponding ML datasets.
+- `{3Dnet,PPlant}_Gaussian_t50.{pdf,txt}` provide results for the corresponding ML datasets.
 In our code we also have the rational quadratic function `RatQuad` as another option than `Gaussian`, but this case is not included in the paper.
 The description of text files are the same as that of periodic Sobolev spaces.

 ## ML Datasets: download needed!
 To run the experiments on measure reduction in ML datasets, you need to download the datasets from UCI Machine Learning Repository and add them in `/data` folder with the following filenames.